FAQs about the Medical Dog Program

-Ralph started his training at just 6 days old and spent two to three years learning how to be service dogs before they arrived at Children’s.
+Our medical dogs started training at just a few weeks old and spent two to three years learning how to be service dogs before they arrived at Children’s.
 Pringle, Ruffles, Halo and Galaxy were all trained at the nonprofit service dog school, Canine Assistants, while Kit was trained at the Colorado-based Canine Partners of the Rockies.
-Their specialized training and calm disposition make him the perfect companion for kids and teens who may be facing a tough time.
-While Ralph can perform many impressive tasks and tricks, his greatest gifts are patience and unconditional love.
+Their specialized training and calm disposition make them perfect companions for kids and teens who may be facing a tough time.
+While they can perform many impressive tasks and tricks, their greatest gifts are patience and unconditional love.